sei-kiu/Arduino-UNO-HC-SR04/README.md

 This is for ultrasonic ranger sensor.

 Example of how to get distanced measured by sensor.
+Output would be in cm.